 In the United States, a number of groups, such as the AFL-CIO, Public Citizen, and American Friends Service Committee generally are skeptical of free trade agreements.
-They argue that, among other things, FTAs tend to protect the rights and profits of multinational corporations, cost the U.S. economy jobs, and erode protection for the environment and workers' rights in Peru.
+They argue that, among other things, that the PTPA will erode protection for the environment and workers' rights in Peru.
+In general, such groups argue that FTAs tend to protect the rights and profits of multinational corporations and cost the U.S. economy jobs.
 Public Citizen issued a statement after the May 10 bipartisan agreement, saying that bipartisan agreement between Congress and the Administration did not go far enough in making changes to the PTPA in order to protect the rights of the people and that the FTAs with Peru and Panama would undermine access to essential services in these countries.
 According to the statement, the provisions on trade in services and foreign investment would place limits on the ability of the government to regulate essential services such as education, health services, and electric power distribution.
-Such limitations, according to Public Citizen, could potentially prevent the distribution of these services throughout the country.45
+Such limitations, according to Public Citizen, could potentially prevent the distribution of these services throughout the country.